Which of the following occurs during the S phase of interphase? | Channels for Pearson+

 1

-Understand the cell cycle: The cell cycle consists of interphase and the mitotic phase.
+Understand that the cell cycle consists of interphase and the mitotic phase.
 Interphase is further divided into G1, S, and G2 phases.

-Identify the S phase: The S phase, or synthesis phase, is a part of interphase where the cell prepares for division by replicating its DNA.
+Recognize that the S phase, or synthesis phase, is a part of interphase where the cell prepares for division by replicating its DNA.

-Differentiate between the processes: During the S phase, the primary event is DNA replication, where the cell duplicates its genetic material to ensure each daughter cell receives an identical set of chromosomes.
+During the S phase, each chromosome is duplicated, resulting in two sister chromatids for each original chromosome.
+This is crucial for ensuring that each daughter cell receives an identical set of chromosomes.

-Clarify other options: Cell growth primarily occurs during the G1 phase, chromosome condensation happens during prophase of mitosis, and cytokinesis is the division of the cytoplasm, occurring after mitosis.
+Note that cytokinesis, the process of cytoplasmic division, occurs after mitosis, not during the S phase.
+Cell growth primarily occurs during the G1 phase, and chromosome condensation happens during prophase of mitosis.

-Conclude with the correct process: Therefore, the key event that occurs during the S phase of interphase is DNA replication.
+Conclude that the primary event during the S phase is DNA replication, which ensures that the genetic material is accurately copied for the next cell division.

 Watch next